qkzk/fm/development.md

         - how ?
     - [ ] refactor all other mount things into this one
       - [ ] encrypted drives, it should be doable but annoying
-      - [ ] remote requires to hold an enum in `Mount` with this kind.
+      - [x] remote requires to hold an enum in `Mount` with this kind.
 All variants should impl same traits.
-      - [ ] iso... look if selected file is mountable and add it ?
-Another enum variant with same traits.
+      - [ ] remote actions: unmount
+      - [x] iso are already found
       - [ ] MTP hard to test without a working phone

       - udisksctl is annoying to use, isn't made for scripting and requires password